Alexowens94/Surface_17_IQT/README.md

 The decoder employed uses a lookup table generated in generate_lookup_table.py and minimal syndrome processing rules as described in https://iopscience.iop.org/article/10.1088/1367-2630/aab341/pdf (decoder is modular, and can be replaced with a differently weighted variant)

+To discuss the repo reach me on A.Owens@sussex.ac.uk
-To discuss the noise modelling that underpins the error models please reach me on A.Owens@sussex.ac.uk https://arxiv.org/abs/2111.01913 is a good resource for a general laser-free gate based error model https://journals-aps-org.ezproxy.sussex.ac.uk/prl/pdf/10.1103/PhysRevLett.111.140501 and https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.117.220501 outline the 'dressed state' dynamically decoupled qubit prominent in the simulationss along with some consideration of error sources.
+I don't intend to make the noise modelling underpinning the error models public, but happy to discuss via email. https://arxiv.org/abs/2111.01913 is a good resource for a general laser-free *gate based* error model https://journals-aps-org.ezproxy.sussex.ac.uk/prl/pdf/10.1103/PhysRevLett.111.140501 and https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.117.220501 outline the 'dressed state' dynamically decoupled qubit prominent in the simulationss along with some consideration of error sources.